 In some of the more concerning numbers, 20% of respondents said they receive backlash over social media in the wake of a disaster, while 16% said that family and/or friends could receive physical or digital backlash.

 A number of respondents are taking steps to mitigate these possibilities by avoiding disasters, but it’s not always smooth sailing.

 A vast majority of respondents agreed on the importance of resilience: 84% said that a business's credibility and reputation is directly tied to its ability to be resilient.

 How are they pursuing that resilience?
 Business continuity planning is one avenue.
 Some 81% of respondents said they agree that business continuity spending will increase in 2019.
 That’s great to hear.
 Except that 75% of respondents also agreed that budget constraints will increase in 2019.

 Another area where businesses anticipate investment is in talent.
 Some 82% agreed that business continuity recruitment would increase in 2019.
 But 77% also agree that accessing the right skills will be a challenge in 2019.
-Despite the appetite for recruiting, a business continuity skills gap could prevent some of these organizations from finding, recruiting and retaining the talent they need to truly become resilient.
+Despite the appetite for recruiting, a business continuity skills gap could prevent some of these organisations from finding, recruiting and retaining the talent they need to truly become resilient.

 Resilience can improve your business’s reputation and credibility, but it’s not always easy to achieve.
-With tightening budgets and talent shortages, some organizations can find themselves stuck.
+With tightening budgets and talent shortages, some organisations can find themselves stuck.
 One option is to engage a partner that already has the skills you need or could help determine the best use of limited budget to ensure you can endure a disaster with minimal disruption.

-That way the C-suite and your organization can avoid the consequences of a disaster, from impaired strategic planning to online abuse to job loss and reputational damage.
+That way the C-suite and your organisation can avoid the consequences of a disaster, from impaired strategic planning to online abuse to job loss and reputational damage.
 More and more, the benefits of resilience go beyond DR and business continuity to affect the entire trajectory of your business.